ME-ICA/tedana/docs/contributing.rst

 processing, i.e. motion, cardiac, respiration).

 tedana is primarily intended to work on volume data, that is, data that is still in structured voxel space.
-This is because several of the current used denoising metrics rely on spatial continuity, and they have not yet been updated to consider continuity over cortical vertices.
+This is because several of the currently used denoising metrics rely on spatial continuity, and they have not yet been updated to consider continuity over cortical vertices.
 Therefore, surface-based denoising is not currently within the scope of tedana, but code should be written so that it is a possible option in the future.

 Currently tedana works on a single subject, run by run basis; however, methods that use information across multiple runs are welcome.

+.. _`multi-echo ICA, ME-ICA, or MEICA`: https://github.com/ME-ICA/me-ica

 Visualization
 -------------